-Dubai, UAE, based Emirates launched daily A380 flights earlier this month between its Dubai hub and the Spanish city of Barcelona.
+Dubai, UAE, based Emirates launched daily A380 flights in February 2014 between its Dubai hub and the Spanish city of Barcelona.
 These flights are the first scheduled regular Airbus A380 flights to Spain.

 The A380 aircraft will replace the Boeing 777s used on the route previously.

 The introduction of bigger aircraft will add an additional 2,200 seats on the route per week.

 Director of the Barcelona Airport, Sonia Corrochano, thrilled with the announcement, stated that daily A380 service enhances the appeal and potential of Barcelona and, of course, the airport.